Mariamkassab/Hangman_A_Word-Guessing-Game/README.md

-# Hangman_A_Word-Guessing-Game
+# Hangman A Word Guessing Game

-○ A list of words will be hardcoded in your program, out of which the interpreter will ;
+# A list of words will be hardcoded in your program, out of
+which the interpreter will ;
-○ choose 1 random word.
+# choose 1 random word.
 ○ The user first must input their names
 ○ Ask the user to guess any alphabet.
 If the random word contains that alphabet, it